bhuvnesh-cyber/Business-Project/README.md

 * Understood the theory and intuition behind time series forecasting models.

-* Understand the concept of additive regression.
+* Understood the concept of additive regression.

 * Listed the advantages of Facebook prophet.